eurodatacube/eodash-assets/collections/WASDI_FLOOD/WASDI_FLOOD.md

 # Flood mapping
 The Flood Mapping dataset supports the analysis and visualization of flood events using advanced algorithms and satellite imagery.
-This dataset integrates data from multiple sources, including Sentinel-1, Sentinel-2, offering comprehensive tools for detecting and monitoring floods in both open and urban areas.
+This dataset integrates data from multiple sources, offering comprehensive tools for detecting and monitoring floods in both open and urban areas.
+Maps of flood were computed for both open area (i.e. bare soil) and urban area.
+Two different methods were applied to detect this two complementary types of flood.

 ## Dataset Description
 - Coverage: THe dataset focuses on flood-prone areas in both open landscapes and urban environments.
 Algorithms leverage data from the Sentinel missions to ensure diverse spatial and environmental coverage.